jymcheong/SysmonResources/5. Threat Analytics/README.md

 # Why network monitoring is not enough?
 ![](internalreconn.png)

-Consider this internal reconnaisance (post-intrusion) scenario, just by looking/analysing network data, it is difficult to differentiate between legit access & externally controlled reconn.
+Consider this internal reconnaisance (post-intrusion) scenario, it is difficult to differentiate between legit access & externally controlled reconn just by looking at network data.
 Even without network data like NetFlow, Sysmon network events would provide the info relating the process & network details making it standout if it is uncommon for Powershell to access web in a given environment.

 To view the Intranet pages on the attacker's terminal, s/he would have to setup port-forwarding on the compromised endpoint, which makes it another indicator to watch for.
 A careful threat actor may also inject code into a browser process which could be detected with Sysmon events like Event ID 8: CreateRemoteThread & Event ID 10: ProcessAccess.
 The benefit of linking the process ID to NetFlow is to get volumetric data for further machine analysis.